A physician who specializes in the care of older people – what kind of doctor are they?

 What Age Is Geriatric Patient?

 Geriatric patients are typically considered to be older adults 65 years and older.
 However, it is important to note that age alone does not determine whether a person is a geriatric patient.
 The aging process can affect people differently, and factors such as overall health, medical history, and functional status are also taken into account when determining whether a person falls under the geriatric category.
+For more detailed information, you can refer to this article about at what age should you see a geriatrician.
 Ultimately, geriatric care aims to provide specialized medical attention and support to help older adults maintain their health and independence as they age.

 What Does a Geriatric Doctor Do?